andgate/noggin/ISSUES.md

 This approach ensures the native module is properly compiled for each environment, though it requires us to manage rebuilding when switching between contexts.

 See [this issue](https://github.com/WiseLibs/better-sqlite3/issues/1171) for more details.

+## OpenAI API Key Security

+Currently, the OpenAI API key is stored in plain text in the database.
+This is obviously not secure.
+The key is also leaked into the browser process, and openai calls are made directly from the renderer.

+This is typically insecure in most setups.
+For now, this is not a major concern for us.
+The environment that our application targets is low security risk.
+The api key is secure unless some malicious process gains access to the browser page.
+Then it can read the key from browser.
+But this is still unlikely.

+So while it is not an immediate concern, we should look into moving the openai api calls to the backend to secure the keys in the future.
+Then it can be stored more securely and calls can be managed by our backend, something which both OpenAI and Electron documentation both recommend as standard practice.